 Pace of Play

 At Registration, players will receive a copy of the 2017 PCGA Pace of Play policy.
 Please review it thoroughly as all players will be expected to familiarize themselves with it prior to the Championship.
 A very similar policy has been adopted in recent years by many amateur golf associations in the West, as well as by the USGA for use in its amateur stroke play competitions.
 It relies less on officials timing individuals who are out of position, but rather places the emphasis on an entire group and making sure they are keeping up with the prescribed pace-of-play time established by the Committee.
 Automatic penalties, with an appeal process, are the result for each player in a group exceeding the prescribed pace of play at each check point.

 Unacceptable conduct or behavior during the Championship will not be tolerated and may be grounds for immediate disqualification, at any time, from the Pacific Coast Amateur.
 The PCGA Management Committee shall be the sole judge in determining unbecoming conduct or behavior and any appropriate penalty or sanction.

 Distance Measuring Devices

-Distance-Measuring Devices that measure distance only WILL be permitted for use during the Championship.
-A player may obtain distance information by using a device that measures distance only.
-If during a stipulated round, a player uses a distance-measuring device that is designed to gauge or measure other conditions that might affect his play (e.g., gradient, wind speed, temperature, etc.), the player is in breach of Rule 14-3.
+A player may obtain distance information by use of a distance-measuring device.
+If, during a stipulated round, a player uses a distance-measuring device to gauge or measure other conditions that might affect his play (e.g. elevation changes, wind speed, etc.) the player is in breach of Rule 14-3.